We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-Interest in medium-chain triglycerides (MCT) has grown rapidly over the last few years.
+Interest in MCTs has grown rapidly over the last few years.

-This is partly due to the widely-publicized benefits of coconut oil, a rich source of them.
+This is partly due to the widely publicized benefits of coconut oil, which is a rich source of them.

-Many advocates boast that medium-chain triglycerides (MCTs) can aid in weight loss.
+Many advocates boast that MCTs can aid weight loss.

 In addition, MCT oil has become a popular supplement among athletes and bodybuilders.

-MCT stands for medium-chain triglycerides, which are fats found in foods like coconut oil.
-They are metabolized differently than the long-chain triglycerides (LCT) found in most other foods.
+Medium-chain triglycerides (MCTs) are fats found in foods like coconut oil.
+They’re metabolized differently than the long-chain triglycerides (LCT) found in most other foods.

-Triglycerides are named after their chemical structure, more specifically the length of their fatty acid chains.
-All triglycerides are made up of a glycerol molecule and 3 fatty acids.
+Triglycerides are named after their chemical structure, specifically the length of their fatty acid chains.
+All triglycerides consist of a glycerol molecule and three fatty acids.

 The majority of fat in your diet is made up of long-chain fatty acids, which contain 13–21 carbons.
 Short-chain fatty acids have fewer than 6 carbon atoms.